 Students in our program complete two courses each eight weeks plus two courses in our summer session for a total of ten courses (30 semester credit hours).
 The curriculum includes courses in molecular diagnostics, clinical chemistry, hematology, immunology, immunohematology, laboratory management, urinalysis/body fluids, parasitology/mycology/virology, bacteriology, and a BOC review course.
 All students complete the program as a cohort and must be enrolled full time.
 For information about semester dates, please consult the APSU Academic Calendar for the Clarksville campus.

-Tuition for the MLS program was just under $15,000 for out of state students or just over $10,000 for in state students in the 2017-18 academic year.* (Tuition rates are subject to change.)
+Tuition for the 2018-19 academic year will be about $15,378 for out of state students, or $10,277 in state* (Tuition rates are subject to change.)
 Tuition is paid by the semester and installment payment plans are available.
 Students can calculate the tuition for our program by using the online Student Account Services & Cashier's Office (formerly Bursar's office) tuition and fee schedules.
 View the tuition and fee schedule for "Undergraduate Clarksville Campus" if you are a Tennessee resident, or for "E-rate Undergraduate Clarksville Campus" if you are out of state.
 Twelve hours are completed in fall and 12 hours in spring.
 Six hours are completed in summer.
+Tuition is paid per semester.
 All courses in the MLT to MT program qualify for the E-rate for out of state students.
 Additional costs for missing pre-requisite courses will apply based on the tuition and fee schedule.
 Please call the Student Account Services & Cashier's office to request further information on tuition costs for the e-rate.
 (931) 221-6285.